artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 We need CocoaPods: `$ gem install cocoapods`.

 We're going to need node, and a dependency manager.
 If you run `$ brew install yarn` you will get both.

 I'm running on node `8.9.x` and yarn `1.5.x`.
 Honestly, it shouldn't matter if you're on node 8, or 9.
 Yarn is basically CocoaPods for node projects.
-If you're wondering what the differences are between [yarn][] and [npm][], then TLDR: there used to be some, but now there's little.
-I stick with yarn because I prefer how the CLI works, and I trust its lockfile.
+If you're wondering what the differences are between [yarn][] and [NPM][], then TLDR: there used to be some, but now there's few.
+I stick with yarn because I prefer how the CLI works, and I can easily read the lockfile it generates.

 We need the React Native CLI, so let's install it globally: `$ yarn global add react-native-cli`.

 ### Starting with the Pod

 We're going to let CocoaPods create the initial folder for our project.
-Create your repo with `pod lib create GitDawg`.
+Let's set up your Pod:

 ```sh
 $ pod lib create GitDawg